-Brantford is home to the Hub of Ontario Trails which links three major branches of the Trans Canada Trail at Brant’s Crossing in downtown Brantford.
+Brantford is home to the Hub of Ontario Trails, which links three major branches of the Trans Canada Trail at Brant’s Crossing in downtown Brantford.
 With over 70km of trails to hike, fat bike, or snowshoe, there is so much to explore during the winter months in beautiful Brantford.
+Please note that trails are not maintained in the winter months and must be used at your own risk.

 There are a few great places to begin your journey, including: